- SDK Version

 In the search box, type and select Adinmo Texture.

 Paste the placement key of the placement from the portal into the Adinmo Texture component, Placement keys start with pk…

 app.ads.txt is a way of helping to combat fraud.
 You can find more info and our latest app-ads.txt file here

 Non-existing app-ads.txt file: 1.
 Ensure that your Googleplay or Apple App sSore has your developer URL filled in.
 This must be the same URL that will serve the app-ads.txt file.
 2. Ensure your web server can serve your developer url as plain text.
 3. Place the app-ads.txt file provided in the root directory of your website. https://developer_name.com/app-ads.txt must serve the app-ads.txt as plain text and you should replace developer_name.com with your own URL.

-In order to comply with GDPR, user consent for the data to be collected is required and the consent request must be set by you.
 You can control if personal data is being collected using three methods via the SDK’s AdinmoManager:

 1bool GetDataUseConsent() 2bool IsDataUseConsentSet() 3void SetDataUseConsent(bool consent, [optional] string tCConsent)

 Run your game and advertisements will appear in your game.

 You will not be able to see impressions using a development build, uncheck this option if you are building a release.

 Unity Editor also has its own development build option under File, Build Settings.
 Ensure the Development Build option is not checked when building for release.